CAP Theorem

 • Choose Consistency (CP): Refuse to respond until partition heals.
 Client gets an error, but never sees wrong data.

-• Choose Availability (AP): Return stale value x=0.
-Client gets a response, but it may be outdated.
+• Choose Availability (AP): Return Node 2's stale value x=5.
+Client gets a response, but it is the old value (Node 1 already accepted x=6).

 You cannot have both — this is the CAP theorem.
 The partition forces the choice.